cap-collectif/consultation-gouv-fr-deployment-api/README.md

  * 3- the provider's `/instances` creation endpoint is called by the *platform*, which then displays an informative message to the user ;
  * 4- the *provider* deploys the instance - this is done asynchronously.
 Once completed, the deployment status and metadata are sent to the *platform*'s `/instances/{instanceId}` endpoint using http's `PATCH` method.
 The "metadata" is a flat key-value array, which may contain several informations that the *provider* could find interesting to communicate to the *platform* (admin interface url, admin username, admin password, instance creation duration, http authentication credentials, etc.)

-Additional instance-lifecycle management operations have not been documented using this workflow.
-Here there are:
+Additional instance-lifecycle management operations have not been documented using this workflow but could be useful in the future.
+Here are some ideas:

  * request the termination of an instance (already documented in the swagger files) ;
  * force the immediate termination of an instance ;